RAHUL-art-create/WebHarvest/README.md

 # WebHarvest
-A powerful Chrome extension for extracting webpage content with preserved structure and styling.
+A powerful Chrome extension for extracting webpage content with preserved structure and styling. `Educational Purpose ONLY!`

 ## Features
 -  Extract complete HTML structure